lnksinan/lnksinan/README.md

 <h1 align="center"> About Me!

-  <p><br>Hey I'm Sinan Balkanlı.
-My name is Sinan Balkanlı.
-I have been developing myself as a frontend developer for 2 year.
+  <p><br>Hey I'm Sinan Balkanlı.I have been developing myself as a frontend developer for 2 year.
 I am currently studying Computer Programming at Atatürk University.